nunukim/autotest/Readme.md

+Standalone autotest extracted from ZenTest.

 As soon as you save a file, autotest will run the matching tests.

-(Extracted from ZenTest)

 Improvements over ZenTest
 =========================